fprime-community/fprime-workshop-led-blinker/docs/system-testing.md

 ## Fprime System Testing Assertions

-The typical pattern for fprime system tests is to send a command, then wait until some condition is met, such as receiving an event.
+The typical pattern for F´ system tests is to send a command, then wait until some condition is met, such as receiving an event.
 If the system test don't receive the expected results, they will time out and fail.

 `fprime_test_api.send_and_assert_command` will send a command and wait for its completion, but there are several other variants we will use in this guide.